ajtudela/slg_msgs/README.md

 ![License](https://img.shields.io/badge/license-MIT-green?style=for-the-badge)

 ## Overview
-ROS package that contains classes and messages to interact with laser related geometry.
+ROS package that contains classes and messages to interact with laser related geometry and functions to convert them to ROS standard.
 Useful to use with LaserScan.
 Contains three classes:

  * **`Point2D`**